All Articles/

 Cockroaches aren't just unpleasant houseguests – they're legitimate health hazards, especially in Tyler's climate where they can remain active year-round.

 According to CDC research, cockroach allergens are present in 63% of U.S. homes, but in humid climates like East Texas, that percentage climbs to over 80%.
-These allergens can trigger asthma attacks, particularly in children, and contribute to the development of asthma in previously unaffected individuals.
+These allergens can trigger asthma attacks, particularly in children.
+(Source: CDC)

 References & Sources